BeauMercier/drasticClientPortal/README.md

 - **Client Dashboard Enhancements**:
     - **Active Projects Section**: Displays ongoing client projects.
 If one project is active, a detailed timeline is shown.
 If multiple are active, they are displayed as interactive cards.
-    - **Quick Links Section**: Provides easy access to common areas like "Website Dashboard", "Lead Dashboard", "Project Files", and "Support".
+    - **Quick Links Section**: Provides easy access to common areas like "Website Dashboard", "Lead Dashboard", and "Support".
 Links and their presentation are theme-aware (light/dark mode).
     - **Dynamic Header**: Welcomes the client by their first name.
     - **Improved Layout**: "Quick Links" are positioned below "Active Projects" for better information flow.